Project Athena: Educational computing environment

 In keeping with its original intent, access to the Athena system has been greatly enlarged in the last several years.
-Whereas in 1991 much of the access was in public "clusters" (computer labs) in academic buildings, access has been extended to dormitories, fraternities and sororities, and independent living groups.
-All dormitories have officially supported Athena clusters.
-In addition, most dormitories have "quick login" kiosks, which is a standup workstation with a timer to limit access to ten minutes.
-The dormitories have "one port per pillow" Internet access.
+Whereas in 1991 much of the access was in public "clusters" (computer labs) in academic buildings, access was extended to dormitories, fraternities and sororities, and independent living groups.
+All dormitories had officially supported Athena clusters.
+In addition, most dormitories had "quick login" kiosks, which was a standup workstation with a timer to limit access to ten minutes.

 Originally, the Athena release used Berkeley Software Distribution (BSD) as the base operating system for all hardware platforms.
 As of April 1999 public clusters consisted of Sun SPARC and SGI Indy workstations.
 SGI hardware was dropped in anticipation of the end of IRIX production in 2006.
 Linux-Athena was introduced in version 9, with the Red Hat Enterprise Linux operating system running on cheaper x86 or x86-64 hardware.
 Athena 9 also replaced the internally developed "DASH" menu system and Motif Window Manager (mwm) with a more modern GNOME desktop.
 Athena 10 is based on Ubuntu Linux (derived from Debian) only.
-Support for Solaris is expected to be dropped almost entirely.
+Support for Solaris was dropped.